-- ❖ Transitional Justice the public expressed the necessity of conducting an analysis on the causes of the two insurrections and the civil war and to establish transitional justice mechanisms in a manner that will eradicate and prevent such violence from springing again. - ❖ Fundamental Rights It was suggested that the government should be responsible for the safety of its citizens and therefore the right to receive assistance from the government in the occasion of a natural disaster should be included under the Fundamental Rights category.
-Also mentioned was the importance of securing the rights of Atheists and persons who do not follow any religion through the Constitution, as well as the need to ensure full implementation of the Official Languages Policy in every government body, especially the judiciary. - ❖ Labourers' Rights The importance of ensuring the economic rights of labourers especially the Plantation Community must be incorporated in the Constitution. - ❖ In general, the public expressed caution as to what degree the recommendations in the PRC report will be incorporated into the new Constitution.
-They were concerned as to the increase of legislature in the Constitution, while some others believed the Constitution must give Buddhism its prominence as the State religion.
+- Transitional Justice the public expressed the necessity of conducting an analysis on the causes of the two insurrections and the civil war and to establish transitional justice mechanisms in a manner that will eradicate and prevent such violence from springing again.
+Also suggested was that Transitional Justice should be included into the Constitution in order to give its mechanisms more credibility. - Devolution The need for a bottom-up approach to power sharing that ensures citizens are given due prominence in power-sharing matters, to create a Senate system within each Provincial Council which will then constitute a Second Chamber in Parliament functioning under a Bicameral system, and the need to explicitly describe what 'Federal' and 'Diaspora' mean in Sri Lanka's political system were among the suggestions made by the public regarding devolution.
+There was also suggestions to merge the North and the East. - Fundamental Rights It was suggested that the government should be responsible for the safety of its citizens and therefore the right to receive assistance from the government in the occasion of a natural disaster should be included under the Fundamental Rights category.
+Also mentioned was the importance of securing the rights of Atheists and persons who do not follow any religion through the Constitution, as well as the need to ensure full implementation of the Official Languages Policy in every government body, especially the judiciary.